rschellius/spring-mvc-library/README.md

 Demo
 --------------------
 You can see a deployed version running at [Heroku](https://spring-mvc-library.herokuapp.com/).
+See [the textfile](https://github.com/rschellius/spring-mvc-library/blob/master/Heroku_cloud.txt) and the Procfile for more info.

 ![screenprint of the application](https://github.com/rschellius/spring-mvc-library/blob/master/src/main/resources/static/img/screenprint.png)